In a quest for maximal interesting-ness, Bowen Island presented itself as a perfect next step for our family from Vancouver, British Columbia, Canada.

 Yes, of course, we could have done this faster, but we weren't looking for fast.
 We wanted to avoid blasting (the land sits atop undulating bedrock of grantie), and we wanted to maximize the sunshine without taking down more trees than neccesary.
 These huge trees are a liability (a neighbours home was crushed last winter), but they were here first and critical for the health of the forest.
 We were looking for a natural fit.

-The fit we found was inspired by the late Arthur Erikson's George Smith II house.
+The fit we found was inspired by the late Arthur Erikson's Smith House.
 At focal point of the house a living area / causeway spans across two rocks, with room for a sitting area and fireplace below.
 The lightness of this 'bridge' is delightful and affords for a seamless flow under and around the house.
 We noticed we had two mossy rocks, protruding 10ft above a low point between them, about 80ft apart.
 Not only that, these rocks were already like a gate into the beautiful / sunny area we would always picnic at when we visited the land.

 I sent our architect, Simon Montomery, the picture of the Smith house and asked "can we span our house between those two rocks?"
 He responded, "I can't see why not."
 And so we did.